AI Agents Can Already Autonomously Perform Experimental High Energy Physics

 The most directly relevant prior work is that of Gendreau-Distler et al.~\cite{Gendreau-Distler:2025fsj}, who present an LLM-agent-driven data analysis framework.
 Their system pairs an LLM-based supervisor-coder agent with the Snakemake workflow manager to automate a Higgs boson diphoton cross-section measurement using ATLAS Open Data.
 The workflow manager enforces reproducibility and determinism, while the agent generates, executes, and iteratively corrects analysis code.
 The authors benchmark several state-of-the-art LLMs spanning the Gemini, GPT, and Claude families, as well as leading open-weight models.
 Notably, however, the authors themselves state that ``multi-step task planning is beyond the current scope'' of their system~\cite{Gendreau-Distler:2025fsj}, highlighting that the agent operates within a fairly rigid, pre-defined analysis structure rather than autonomously planning and executing a full analysis from a high-level specification.

-Diefenbacher et al.~\cite{Diefenbacher:2025zzn} investigate LLM-based agents for anomaly detection using the LHC Olympics dataset~\cite{Kasieczka:2021xcg}, demonstrating that agentic setups can develop and test analysis methods that mirror human state-of-the-art performance.
+Diefenbacher et al.~\cite{Diefenbacher:2025zzn} investigate LLM-based agents for anomaly detection using the LHC Olympics dataset~\cite{Kasieczka:2021xcg}, demonstrating that agentic setups can develop and test analysis methods comparable to state-of-the-art human-designed approaches.
 Their study provides a systematic comparison of prompting strategies and LLM models, benchmarking stability, cost, and reproducibility across multiple runs.
 This work is notable for showing that agents can independently arrive at sensible analysis strategies---such as combining bump hunts with weakly supervised approaches like CWoLa---without being explicitly instructed to do so.